Battery comparison test. Comparative test of imported and domestic batteries

 Price 3.5 thousand rubles

-Vortex- one of the best batteries for cars according to the results of testing for 2016-2017.
-The device has high current characteristics and behaves well at low temperatures to start the engine.
+Vortex– one of the best batteries for cars according to testing results for 2016-2017.
+The device has high current characteristics and behaves well when low temperatures, allowing the engine to start.
 It is recommended for vehicles requiring increased power.
 Even in the event of a deep discharge, the battery can be restored.
-The battery is well protected external sources sparking, thanks to the filter system "flame arresters" that are built into the cover.
-Vortex fully justifies its cost and is in the middle price category- 3.5 thousand rubles.
+The battery is reliably protected from external sources sparking, thanks to the “flame arrestor” filter system that is built into the lid.
+Vortex fully justifies its cost and is in the average price category– 3.5 thousand rubles.

 Price 2.7 thousand rubles